The Marriage Equality Act

 One in four new marriages in New York City is a same-sex marriage, and same-sex spouses need estate planning and asset protection!

-- Marriage obligations under the Marriage Equality Act that now benefit you — Support, inheritance, retirement, insurance, creditors, and Medicaid eligibility for government-paid, long-term care for spouses
+- Marriage Obligations.
+Under the Marriage Equality Act, you and your spouse can that now benefit from the legal and financial bonds of marriage.
+Support, inheritance, retirement, insurance, creditors, and Medicaid eligibility for government-paid, long-term care for spouses.

-- Avoidance of potential tax and legal consequences affecting same-sex marriage spouses, including conflicts in federal and state laws, income tax, estate tax, generation skipping and gift taxes, retirement funds, and health care benefits
+- Tax benefits.
+Marriage allows two individuals to avoid potential tax and legal consequences, including conflicts in federal and state laws, income tax, estate tax, generation-skipping and gift taxes, retirement funds, and health care benefits.

-- Estate planning documents you must now have in place to protect yourself and your spouse — Wills, health care proxy, durable power of attorney, deeds and property ownership, exemptions for benefit of spouse, minor or disabled children, right of election if you are not protected in your spouse’s will, out-of-state property, intestate succession (dying without a will results in the state deciding who receives your property when you die), and avoiding probate and tax issues
+- Estate planning documents.
+There are a number of documents that you must now have in place to protect yourself and your spouse.
+Generally, this includes wills, health care proxy, durable power of attorney, deeds and property ownership, exemptions for benefit of spouse, minor or disabled children, right of election if you are not protected in your spouse’s will, out-of-state property, intestate succession (dying without a will results in the state deciding who receives your property when you die), and avoiding probate and tax issues

-- Plan of disposition to your spouse, adopted children, children from prior marriages, and step-children — Rights and obligations of children
+- Plan of Disposition.
+Disposition plans to your spouse, adopted children, children from prior marriages, and step-children.
+Rights and obligations of children.

-- Prenuptial or Postnuptial agreements — Allow you to agree with each other with respect to property rights, ownership of property, right to occupy each other’s real property, and otherwise state the rules of your marriage
+- Prenuptial or Postnuptial agreements.
+These agreements allow you to agree with each other with respect to property rights.
+Ownership of property, and the right to occupy each other’s real property are often added into this document.
+Additionally, they can state the rules of your marriage, and protect assets in the event of divorce.

 Do not let the state or federal government take what rightfully belongs to you and your family.
 If you live in Staten Island, Brooklyn, and the other boroughs, let the Staten Island Estate Planning attorneys at Armstrong & Lamberti, PLLC provide you with a plan to protect your rights and your assets.
 Call us today at 718.477.7700 to schedule your free consultation.